 How did your love of film lead to a passion for consumer technology?

-How did your time at Airtable and as an online creator change how you view the future of work?
+How does your experience as an online creator influence how you invest in the creator economy?

 REX – In a past life, I earned income on Instagram and TikTok.
 In the future, more people will be creators.
 The internet removed gatekeepers, which has unlocked an incredible amount of talent and self-expression.
 New platforms and tools let people monetize their individuality and creativity.
 We’ve seen this in the Index portfolio with game developers building in Roblox, with fans supporting creators on Patreon, with creator communities connecting in Discord.
 This isn’t just the future of entertainment, but also the future of work, the future of education, and the future of social interaction.
 I’m excited by how both cultural shifts, like the rise of Gen Z, and technological shifts, like blockchain, will change how we interact and earn online.
 We’re on the cusp of a digital Renaissance.

 Why did you choose to be based in New York?

 REX – I fell in love with New York for the same reasons that I fell in love with the internet.
 New York is chaotic, wild, and unruly.
 The internet is chaotic, wild, and unruly.
 In many ways, New York is a metaphor for the internet: both are comprised of a million little niches—a million lives and cultures and subcultures and communities, all overlapping and intersecting and bleeding into one another.
 What I love about New York and about the internet is that they each embody a collision of humanity.
 We’re seeing an influx of young talent to New York, as entrepreneurs and operators are drawn to the city’s dynamism, pulsing with frenzied electricity.
 New York is a great place to build a business.
 I’m long New York.